CyrsChvz/Robotics2_JacobianandPT_Group10_Cartesian_2024/README.md

 Path Planning: Think of it as a map for the robot's end-effector, charting a safe and efficient course around obstacles while respecting the robot's workspace boundaries.

+Trajectory Planning: This adds the timing element, specifying speeds and accelerations at each point along the path.
+Just like a well-choreographed dance, it ensures smooth and controlled movements.

 </div>